Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Select the symmetry axis by referring to Rotational Symmetry of Target Objects, and then set the Order of symmetry and Angle range.

-Now collision model setup is complete.
-Click Save to save the target object to Solution folder\resource\workobject_library, and then use it in subsequent 3D matching Steps.
+Now, the collision model settings are completed.
+Click Save to save the target object to Solution folder\resource\workobject_library.
+Then the target object can be used in subsequent 3D matching Steps.